Gillespie syndrome

 Gillespie syndrome, also called aniridia, cerebellar ataxia and mental deficiency, is a rare genetic disorder.
 The disorder is characterized by partial aniridia (meaning that part of the iris is missing), ataxia (motor and coordination problems), and, in most cases, intellectual disability.
 It is heterogeneous, inherited in either an autosomal dominant or autosomal recessive manner.
 Gillespie syndrome was first described by American ophthalmologist Fredrick Gillespie in 1965.

 Presentation

 The combination of muscular hypotonia and fixed dilated pupils in infancy is suspicious of Gillespie syndrome.
-Early onset partial aniridia, cerebellar ataxia, and mental retardation are hallmark of syndrome.
+Early onset partial aniridia, cerebellar ataxia, and intellectual disability are hallmark of syndrome.
 The iris abnormality is specific and seems pathognomonic of Gillespie syndrome.
 The aniridia consisting of a superior coloboma and inferior iris hypoplasia, foveomacular dysplasia.

 Atypical Gillespie syndrome associated with bilateral ptosis, exotropia, correctopia, iris hypoplasia, anterior capsular lens opacities, foveal hypoplasia, retinal vascular tortuosity, and retinal hypopigmentation.

-Neurological signs are nystagmus, mild craniofacial asymmetry, axial hypotonia, developmental delay, and mild mental retardation.
-Mariën P did not support the prevailing view of a global mental retardation as a cardinal feature of Gillespie syndrome but primarily reflect cerebellar induced neurobehavioral dysfunctions following disruption of the cerebrocerebellar anatomical circuitry that closely resembles the "cerebellar cognitive and affective syndrome" (CeCAS).
+Neurological signs are nystagmus, mild craniofacial asymmetry, axial hypotonia, developmental delay, and mild intellectual disability.
+Mariën P did not support the prevailing view of a global intellectual disability as a cardinal feature of Gillespie syndrome but primarily reflect cerebellar induced neurobehavioral dysfunctions following disruption of the cerebrocerebellar anatomical circuitry that closely resembles the "cerebellar cognitive and affective syndrome" (CeCAS).

 Congenital pulmonary stenosis and helix dysplasia can be associated.